 A record consists of the Reality item-id and the item data, separated by an Attribute Mark (0xFE).
-The item data consists of a number of variable length fields separated by Attribute Marks.
+The item data consists of several variable length fields separated by Attribute Marks.
 The Reality item-id appears as the first field in each record.